MagicJinn/SDLS/README.md

 * Mod compatibility.
 Have a config option to merge mods to resolve compatibility issues.
 * Additional loaded data support.
 Currently, I only officially support Qualities and Events, but the other 11 moddable jsons will be refined.
 * Sunless Skies support.
 I do not own Sunless Skies, but will strive to make this mod compatible with it.
+* Comment support?
+(Removing comments from the .json during conversion).

 **Special thanks:**